agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > capita:[14]

-**Claim**: The vast majority of RD interventions are plausibly not among the top 100 ways to increase growth
+**Claim**: The vast majority of RD interventions are plausibly not among the top 100 ways to increase growth.

+**Note**: Don't' know where such a tier list exists.

+**Note**: There is a way to compare RD intervention that has evidence of increasing income, and "growth accelerations" in GDP per capita.
+This is dealt with towards the far end of this excercise.

 **Claim**: It is implausible that direct funding of the following interventions is the best way to increase GDP per capita such as